-Wallingat Forest drive is a 25km, grade 2 hike located in the Wallingat National Park, New South Wales.
-The hike should take around 7 hrs to complete.
+Wallingat Forest drive is a 25km, grade 4 hike in Wallingat National Park, New South Wales.
+This hike typically takes 7 hours to complete.

 Prepare to see all Wallingat National Park has to offer in one easy drive.
 The 25km loop that is Wallingat Forest drive takes you through the thick forest, the snow-white trunks of gum trees towering over you, and underneath the vast leaves of the cabbage palm shading the road.
 The route takes in all the major sites of the park, including Wallingat River picnic area, where you can stop for a swim.
 Be sure to bring an esky full of sandwiches and barbecue essentials so you can relax at Sugar Creek picnic area.